Dinner With ”Chopped” Winner, Atlanta’s Chef Christan Willis

 - Pistachio Lava Cake

-Where: 3060 Peachtree Rd.
+Where: 3060 Peachtree Road

-Insider Tip: Self-parking is validated for the first two hours if you park on One Buckhead Plaza and Two Buckhead Plaza parking decks.
+Insider tip: Self-parking is validated for the first two hours if you park on One Buckhead Plaza and Two Buckhead Plaza parking decks.

 The Garden Room